igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify-revisited.md

 Also, when [setting up the custom domain in Netlify](/article/configure-custom-domain-and-https-in-netlify/#set-up-custom-domain) and [updating the base URL](/article/configure-custom-domain-and-https-in-netlify/#update-base-url), the full custom domain value should contain the subdomain: `www.<subdomain>.<domain-name>`.

-As for me, after creating my blog and setting up the `kiroule.com` domain and HTTPS on Netlify, I wanted to use a subdomain to publish another website, also hosted on Netlify.
+As for me, after creating my blog and setting up the `kiroule.com` domain and HTTPS in Netlify, I wanted to use a subdomain to publish another website, also hosted on Netlify.
 So I have a test website https://bilberry-sandbox.netlify.app/ that I am using to test my contributions to the Bilberry Hugo theme.
 To make it available as the `bilberry-sandbox` subdomain of `kiroule.com`, I followed the instructions from my article mentioned above, except for the `ALIAS record` and Netlify custom domain set-up configuration: